-Triangulation is another form of a narcissists manipulation of those around them, to distort peoples reality, To gaslight is to change one’s reality, so they lose their sanity.
+Triangulation is another form of narcissists manipulation of those around them to distort peoples reality.
+To gaslight, which is to change one’s reality, so they lose their sanity.
 The narcissist can then assert their control, gain attention, exploit people to get their needs met, with a lack of empathy to care for those they hurt by doing this, as they feel entitled to do whatever it takes to get their own way.

 When is it used?

 - When they are playing the victim

 - When they are trying to provoke a reaction.